 Over the past few weekends, I made it my mission to try and streamline my PC’s hard drive, sifting through literally thousands of digital images of models either in a finished or ‘in progress’ state.
-Since starting my job at Model Rail, I’ve made a point of photographing virtually everything that I do in the hope that the step-by-step photographs will prove useful in future demonstration articles, Q&A answers etc.
+Since starting my job at Model Rail, I’ve made a point of photographing virtually everything that I do in the hope that the step-by-step photographs will prove useful in future demonstration articles or Q&As.

-However, the archivist within me has been straining to get out recently, so I’ve begun to try and organise these files more logically, printing off contact sheets for each CD for easy reference – this all might sound pretty anal, but it’s already thrown up loads of projects that had slipped my memory.
-In turn, this will certainly help with a couple of future book and magazine projects that I’ve been toying with.
+However, the archivist within me has been straining to get out recently, so I’ve begun to try and organise these files more logically, printing off contact sheets for each CD for easy reference – this all might sound obsessive, but it’s already thrown up loads of projects that had slipped my memory.

-Anyway, enough of the waffle: Amongst the flotsam and jetsam on my hard drive were a vast number of ‘spares’ from my steam and D&E detailing books, most of which were jettisoned in favour of a more varied content rather than a chapter dealing with a single loco project.
-Presented here is a selection of pix showing the detailing of a Bachmann disc-headcode Class 20, or ‘Chopper’ as we used to call them (they sounded like helicopters!).
+Anyway, enough of the waffle: Amongst the flotsam and jetsam on my hard drive were a vast number of ‘spares’ from my loco detailing books, most of which were jettisoned in favour of a more varied content rather than a chapter dealing with a single loco project.
+Presented here is a selection of pix showing the detailing of a Bachmann Class 20, or ‘Chopper’ as we used to call them (they sounded like helicopters).

-As pairs of 20s on MGR coal traffic was one of the highlights of my teen spotting years (living near Fiddlers Ferry power station helped!), I’ve long wanted to recreate them in miniature, especially the faded blue paint and filthy appearance.
+As pairs of 20s on MGR coal traffic was one of the highlights of my teen spotting years, I’ve long wanted to recreate them in miniature, especially the faded blue paint and filthy appearance.
 Although I just can’t get excited enough about DCC to move away from the old fashioned way of playing trains, there are times when the idea of sound-fitted locos appeals.
-But, no matter how good the sound is, I get fed up after a short while and want to switch it off!
-Maybe it’s because I’m just not used to noise at all these days, going out of my way to avoid it.
-Not having a TV probably has something to do with it – even the radio does my head in after 30mins or so.
-Maybe I’m just getting old?!?
+But, no matter how good the sound is, I get fed up after a short while and want to switch it off.
 Besides, my imagination is pretty vivid, so I’m happy enough to watch the mini 20s trundle by with the sounds rekindled in my head being the best soundtrack...

 Upgrading the roof fan grille is almost essential on many RTR diesels as we spend most of our time looking down onto the models.
 This is an early Shawplan etch, but I’ve since started fitting the same maker’s Extreme Etches version, although these are very delicate.